 Online Casinos and Poker Sites

 Don’t hold your breath waiting for online poker or casino gambling to come to Georgia.
 This state doesn’t even allow people to play social games of poker in the privacy of their own homes.
-Private poker games that get too big are eventually raided SWAT-style with guns drawn.
+Private poker games that get too big have been known to eventually get raided.

 In a state that hunts down private poker games, bans land-based casinos and doesn’t even allow horse track betting, it’s a long shot to hope for online poker or gambling to be legalized this decade.
 A lot of laws and attitudes would have to change before it becomes a more realistic possibility.